ConfettiFX/The-Forge/README.md

  * DirectX Raytracing Experimental SDK v0.09.01
  * Windows 10 RS4 builds more info at [DXR](http://aka.ms/DXR)

-We are testing on a wide range of in-house AMD 5x and NVIDIA 9x and higher cards and drivers.
-We are currently not testing Intel GPU based hardware.
-We are planning to integrate an Intel GPU based system into our build system in the future.
+6. The Forge is currently tested on
+* AMD 5x, VEGA GPUs (various)
+* NVIDIA GeForce 9x, 10x GPUs (various)
+* Intel Skull Canyon

 # macOS Requirements:

-1. macOS: macOS 10.13.5 Beta (17F59b)
+1. macOS: 10.13.5 Beta (17F70a)

-2. XCode: 9.3 (9E145)
+2. XCode: 9.3.1 (9E501)

 3. The Forge is currently tested on the following macOS devices:
 * iMac with AMD RADEON 560 (Part No. MNDY2xx/A)
 * iMac with AMD RADEON 580 (Part No. MNED2xx/A)

-We are occasionally testing on Intel GPU based MacBooks but we are running into -what we believe- driver problems.
-We are going to address those challenges in the future.
+* MacBook Pro 13 inch (MacBookPro13,2)
+* Macbook Pro 13 inch (MacbookPro14,2)

 In the moment we do not have access to an iMac Pro or Mac Pro.
 We can test those either with Team Viewer access or by getting them into the office and integrating them into our build system.
 We will not test any Hackintosh configuration.

 # iOS Requirements: